f13dev/f13-movie/README.md

 * Provides the IMDB rating, including a star rating image
 * Adds a link to the movie on IMDB
 * Utilizes transient caching to reduce page load times and api calls
+* Disable widget blocks to customize the appearance to your needs

 ## Installation